Skip to main content

 3. Mohr ALA, Logan BK, Fogarty MF, et al. Reports of adverse events associated with use of novel psychoactive substances, 2017–2020: a review.
 J Anal Toxicol.
 2022;46(6):e116-e185. doi:10.1093/jat/bkac023

-4. Trend Reports.
-The Center for Forensic Science Research & Education.
+4. The Center for Forensic Science Research & Education.
+Trend reports.
 2024.
 Accessed February 9, 2024. https://www.cfsre.org/nps-discovery/trendreports

 5. Neoh MJY, Carollo A, Lim M, et al. The novel psychoactive substances epidemic: A scientometric perspective.
 Addiction Neuroscience.
 2023(5):100060. doi:10.1016/j.addicn.2022.100060

-6.Quest Diagnostics Health Trends.
+6. Quest Diagnostics Health Trends.
 Drug misuse in America 2023: the growing crisis of novel psychoactive substances.
 December 23, 2024.
 Accessed February 12, 2024. https://mma.prnewswire.com/media/2303443/Quest_Diagnostics_2023_HT_DM_Report.pdf?p=original

-CPT® codes are based on American Medical Association guidelines and are for informational purposes only.
+CPT® codes are based on American Medical Association guidelines and mentioned for informational purposes only.
 CPT coding is the sole responsibility of the billing party.
 Please direct any questions regarding coding to the payer being billed.